lgp171188/launchpad/doc/malone.rst

   upstream, build it and install it locally.
 They will install a package that has already been prepared for the specific platform they are running on.
 For example, on Gentoo, they will type "emerge foo".
-On Ubuntu, they would type "apt-get install foo".
+On Ubuntu, they would type "apt install foo".
 And on RedHat they would install a custom RPM.
 So the same software code is being repackaged many times, for Gentoo, Ubuntu, RedHat, and many other platforms.